ShreeyansB/echgobot/README.md

 ```
 in a new file called .env in root dir.

-Finally, set the webhook for your server by CURL-ing he Telegram API.
+Finally, set the webhook for your server by CURL-ing the Telegram API.

 > Also use **go mod vendor** to download libraries in root folder for deployment.
 I used Heroku for deployment.